 The Following are HIV FAQ or frequently asked questions that most people have about HIV and AIDS.
-If your question is not covered in this HIV FAQ, you can contact us and ask your question.

 What Is HIV?